jameshegarty/rigel/README.md

     modules.reduceThroughput( A:Type, factor:Number)
     {..., kind="reduceThroughput", factor=factor}

 *reduceThroughput* is a debugging module.
-It arficially reduces the SDF throughput of the output stream by 1/factor.
+It artificially reduces the SDF throughput of the output stream by 1/factor.

 ### lut ###